vdepedraza/opus/README.md

 - ✅ decode .opus and .ogg files into raw audio data ("PCM")
 - ✅ reuse the system libraries for opus decoding (libopus)
 - ✅ works easily on Linux, Mac and Docker; needs libs on Windows
-- ❌ does not _create_ .opus or .ogg files (but feel free to send a PR)
+- ✅ does  _create_ .opus or .ogg files and streams
 - ❌ does not work with .wav files (you need a separate .wav library for that)
 - ❌ no self-contained binary (you need the xiph.org libopus lib, e.g. through a package manager)
 - ❌ no cross compiling (because it uses CGo)